More than a qualification

 - State of the art facilities

-- Flexibility and progression
+- Flexibility and opportunities for progression

 We offer each of our students a career enhancing experience where there are opportunities to work on industry based projects, solving problems for businesses or developing your entrepreneurial skills by setting up a SERC Student Company.